compas-dev/compas_fab/docs/examples/08_ros_create_moveit_package_from_custom_urdf.rst

 * Click *Add Pose*.
 Choose a name for the pose.
 The robot will be in its *Default* position where the joint values are set to the mid-range of the allowed joint value range.
 Move the individual joints around until you are happy and then *Save* the pose.

-Note how poses are associated with particular groups.
-  You can save individual poses for each group.
+Tip:
-* IMPORTANT TIP: Try to move all the joints around.
+    Try to move all the joints around.
 If there is something wrong with the joint limits in your URDF, you should be able to see it immediately here.

 .. figure:: 08_ros_create_moveit_package_06.JPG
     :figclass: figure